ShubhaPokharel/Constructor/README.md

    2 - Constructor can not return the value.

-   3 - Constructors can take the arguemnts.
+   3 - Constructors can have the arguemnts.

+   4 - Constructors can not have the arguemnts( known as 0 argument Constructor).

    Example: